Christopher A. Sims: Nobel Memorial Prize and lecture

-On October 10, 2011, Christopher A. Sims together with Thomas J. Sargent was awarded the Nobel Memorial Prize in Economic Sciences.
+On October 10, 2011, Sims and Thomas J. Sargent were awarded the Nobel Memorial Prize in Economic Sciences.
 The award cited their "empirical research on cause and effect in the macroeconomy".
 His Nobel lecture, titled "Statistical Modeling of Monetary Policy and its Effects" was delivered on December 8, 2011.

 Translating his work into everyday language, Sims said it provided a technique to assess the direction of causality in central bank monetary policy.
 It confirmed the theories of monetarists like Milton Friedman that shifts in the money supply affect inflation.
 However, it also showed that causality went both ways.
 Variables like interest rates and inflation also led to changes in the money supply.